xAslan/xai/README.md

 after this your sentry node cli should be at `/home/myname/xai/sentry-node-cli-linux`

+## Create the xai startup script

-copy `start-xai-sentry.sh` to your `/xai/` folder
+copy `start-xai-sentry.sh` from this repo to your `/xai/` folder

-*In this step you enter your private key, so make sure this machine is secure* open up the `start-xai-sentry.sh` script add in your private key update the directory where your `sentry-node-cli-linux` script lives
+*In this step you enter your private key, so make sure this machine is secure* open up the `start-xai-sentry.sh` script with nano or some editor add in your private key update the directory where your `sentry-node-cli-linux` script lives e.g. edit with `nano /home/myname/xai/start-xai-sentry.sh` save and exit the file (Ctrl + o, Enter,  Ctrl + x if using nano)

 finally save and exit the file then make the script executable with `chmod +x start-xai-sentry.sh`

+You can stop here if you just want script to start the xai service.
+The service can be started by executing the start-xai-sentry.sh script

+## Create the Service

 now copy the service into `/etc/systemd/system/xai-sentry.servce` you will probably need to use sudo.
-You can create the file and copy the contents with `sudo nano /etc/systemd/system/xai-sentry.servce` paste the contents update the diretory path and replace `mynamme` with your user finally, save and close the file with Ctrl + o, Enter,  Ctrl + x
+You can create the file and copy the contents with `sudo nano /etc/systemd/system/xai-sentry.servce` then paste the contents update the diretory path and replace `mynamme` with your user finally, save and close the file

 Now everything is in place
 Reload the systemd services with